josdoaitran/webdriverio-everything/webdriverio-cucummber-for-tutorial/webdriverio-cucumber.md

 /Users/doai.tran/Documents/Personal/webdriverio-everything/webdriverio-cucummber-for-tutorial/features/pageobjects/**/*.js
 ?
 Which reporter do you want to use? spec, allure
 ?
 Do you want to add a plugin to your test setup? wait-for ?
-Do you want to add a service to your test setup? selenium-standalone, appium ?
+Do you want to add a service to your test setup? selenium-standalone ?
 What is the base url? http://localhost
 ?
 Do you want me to run `npm install` Yes
 ```